-The bestselling biography of Deng Adut - Sudanese child soldier, refugee, Australian lawyer, and man of hope.
+The true story of Deng Adut - Sudanese child soldier, refugee, man of hope